Berliner Weisse (For Intermediate Homebrewers) Recipe

 8. Use a sanitized auto-siphon racking cane to remove enough wort to take a gravity reading with your hydrometer.
 Make a note of this number, since you will be using it to calculate the actual alcohol content when it's done fermenting.
 The reading should be around 1.035.
 Cover fermentor with a sanitized stopper and airlock.

-10. Condition by allowing the beer to rest for at least a month.
+10. Condition by allowing the beer to rest for at least 4 weeks.
 Taste samples weekly to determine sour flavor development.

 11. Bottle when desired level of sourness and flavor have developed, up to 6 months, using enough priming sugar for a high level of carbonation.